 Peru's water and sanitation crisis

-Out of its population of 32 million people, 16 million people (48% of the population) lack access to a reliable, safely managed source of water, and 15 million people (47%) lack access to safely managed household sanitation facilities.
+Out of its population of 34 million people, 16 million people (48% of the population) lack access to safe water and 14 million people (42%) lack access to a safe toilet.
 Access to safe water and sanitation has improved in Peru in recent years, yet significant shortfalls in both public infrastructure and household facilities remain.

 Peru’s diverse landscape includes a rapidly expanding urban population, leading to urban slums which have limited or no access to safe piped water, impacting the health of the people living there.
 This is in addition to communities in the remote regions of the Amazon and Andes with no access to piped or treated drinking water or safe human waste disposal.
 Droughts and stress on aging infrastructure pose threats, as well.